jcmontiel/SignatureView/README.md

 HOW TO USE IT
 -------------

 You must add the OpenGLES.framework and QuartzCore.framework to the Xcode project.
+Implement this repository as git sub module to your iOS project.

 Look at https://github.com/jcmontiel/SignatureViewExample.git for an example of how to implement.